ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # Privacy Notice:

-This project uses software from Google (ARCore, Daydream, Cardboard) and Facebook (Oculus) and we don't know exactly what data is collected now or in the future.
+This project uses software from Google (ARCore, Daydream, Cardboard) and Facebook (Oculus) and I don't know exactly what data is collected now or in the future.
 When using their software, we also have to agree to their privacy terms and conditions.
-In principle gyro/accelerometer sensor data like head rotation and heat maps of what you are looking at could be logged in the background and passwords could be infer from this [read related paper](https://pdfs.semanticscholar.org/ab85/10d054b232a5693bdd88b20422bde9ea4b26.pdf) to learn more about the risks.
 Data about your movement could be used to make predictions about your physical health and provide a digital fingerprint of you since the movement is unique to every user.
 Information about your surrounding using the camera might be even more problematic and should not be sent to Google servers.
 This project doesn't store any of your data but please refer to the privacy policy of Google and Oculus to learn what data they might collect on you.

 [Google Privacy Policy](https://policies.google.com/privacy)